Help restore Gough

 The Gough Island Restoration is a globally important partnership programme – partner and funder support is vital!
 Thanks to generous donations from individuals and funders we have raised over £5 million.

 However, there is a funding gap and support is still urgently needed!
-To equip this major operation for success in 2020 we are urgently seeking a further £2 million.
+To equip this major operation for success we are urgently seeking to close the remaining £2 million funding gap.
 This money will be used to purchase equipment, pay to transport our teams and equipment to what is an incredibly remote island, and for the people who are prepared to tough it out over winter on Gough in order to carry out this important project.

 Alternatively please get in touch to discuss funding and partnership opportunities:

 For our US supporters, contact us on the email address above for details on how to donate in a tax efficient way!